gardenrobot/lightrutorrent/README.md

 # Light Rutorrent

-A simple, lightweight docker compose that sets up rtorrent + rutorrent + lighttpd + traefik.
+A simple, lightweight docker compose that sets up a torrent client with a web interface.

+## Description

+rTorrent + ruTorrent + Lighttpd + Traefik.

+The goal of this project is a very lightweight docker setup that can be used to quickly spin up ruTorrent.

 ## Setup